Nastel/tnt4j-streams/tnt4j-streams-kafka/samples/kafka-intercept/readme.md

 #### Kafka broker configuration

-Default Kafka broker is configured to be on local machine (default host/port is `localhost:9092`).
+Default Kafka broker configured to run on a local machine (default host/port is `localhost:9092`).
 If this does not meet your environment, set it to match yours in those files:
 * `consumer.properties` file property `bootstrap.servers`
 * `producer.properties` file property `bootstrap.servers`